Hurricane Sandy disrupts Northeast U.S. telecom networks

 "The bullseye of the impact is the metro area," said spokesman William Kula, adding that restoring service for the city's financial district was a top priority for Verizon.

 Telecom disruptions affect electronic trading as well as corporate operators.
-The chief operating officer of the New York Stock Exchange, which is expected to open Wednesday, said "lots of telecom infrastructure is down" and that the NYSE was working with big firms to ensure they were doing testing of their systems.
+The Chief Operating Officer of the New York Stock Exchange, which does not expect to open again until Wednesday, said "lots of telecom infrastructure is down" and that the NYSE was working with big firms to ensure they were doing testing of their systems.

 Verizon did not give an estimate as to how many businesses and consumers were affected.
 Two of three Manhattan central offices were partially flooded and operating minimal services.